 Please select category from the dropdown list below.

-The need for assistance with core activities generally increased with age for both Indigenous and non-Indigenous people in 2006 (Table 23).
-The proportion of Indigenous males needing assistance with core activities was higher than that of Indigenous females up to 70 years of age, but the reverse was true beyond that age.
+According to counts collected by the ABS as part of the 2011 Census, around 29,559 Indigenous people (5.4%) needed assistance with core activities (i.e. had a profound/core activity restriction) .
+The need for assistance with core activities generally increased with age among both Indigenous and non-Indigenous people, with the proportions requiring assistance higher among Indigenous people than among their non-Indigenous counterparts for all age-groups (Table 30).
+The proportion of Indigenous males needing assistance with core activities was higher than for Indigenous females up to the 65 years and older age-group, but the reverse was true beyond that age.

-In 2009-10, around 28% of the Indigenous potential population23 used disability support services provided by the states and territories (Table 25) .
-The highest proportions of use of disability services by the Indigenous potential population was in Vic (62%), followed by SA (46%).
-The proportion of the Indigenous potential population requiring support services has increased steadily since 2007-08.
+In 2010-11, around 41% of the Indigenous potential population4 aged 0-64 years used NDA disability support services provided by the states and territories (Table 31) .
+The highest proportions of disability support service use by the Indigenous potential population were in SA (66%), followed by the ACT (65%).
+The proportion of the Indigenous potential population requiring support services has increased steadily since 2008-09.

-23. The potential population refers to 'the number of people with the potential to require disability support services, including individuals who meet the service eligibility criteria but who do not demand these services' (, p.322).
+As is the case with all health and related services, not all people who could benefit from the use of disability support services actually access them.
+To assess the level of use of disability services by Indigenous people (and other ‘special needs’ groups), attention is directed to the ‘potential population’ of users: 'the number of people with the potential to require disability support services, including individuals who meet the service eligibility criteria but who do not demand these services' (, p.14-18).

 The NDA specialist disability support service most commonly used by Indigenous people in 2010-11 was community support services (36% of the potential population) (Table 32) .
 A higher proportion of Indigenous people than non-Indigenous people used community support services.

 |Type of specialist service||Indigenous||Non-Indigenous||Ratio|